Earl Mazo

 Earl Mazo (July 7, 1919 – February 17, 2007) was an American journalist, author, and government official.

-Education and early life
+Early life

 Born in Warsaw, Poland, Mazo migrated to the United States as a small child with his parents, Sonia and George Mazo.
-The Mazos settled in Charleston, South Carolina where they lived in the Hannah Enston Building.
+The Mazos settled in Charleston, South Carolina, where they lived in the Hannah Enston Building.
 Mazo would later graduate from Clemson University.
 During World War II, he served as a public relations officer with the U.S. Army Air Force's 385th Bomb Group and was stationed in the United Kingdom.